Taylor Swift holds Billboard 200 top spot for fifth week

-LOS ANGELES (Reuters) - Pop singer Taylor Swift continued her reign at the top of the revamped U.S. Billboard 200 album chart on Wednesday, shaking off new entries.
+LOS ANGELES, Dec 10 (Reuters) - Pop singer Taylor Swift continued her reign at the top of the revamped U.S. Billboard 200 album chart on Wednesday, shaking off new entries.

 Swift’s “1989” album sold 230,000 full copies, 435,000 songs and was streamed 27,000 times, according to figures from Nielsen SoundScan, totaling 274,000 sales units and holding the top spot for a fifth non-consecutive week.